Series · Terraform Agents · Chapter 4

 The three places an agent's main loop can live on Aliyun: a long-running ECS instance with pm2, a Kubernetes pod on ACK, or a Function Compute invocation.
 The cost-crossover model I use to pick between them, and a real cloud-init bootstrap that goes from bare Ubuntu to running agent in 90 seconds.

-The single most important architecture decision in an agent system is where the agent loop process actually runs.
-There are exactly three good answers on Aliyun.
-Picking the wrong one isn’t catastrophic — you can migrate later — but it costs you weeks of unnecessary scaffolding.
+The single most important architectural decision in an agent system is where the agent loop process runs.
+There are three good options on Aliyun, plus a fourth that almost everyone forgets.
+Picking the wrong one isn’t catastrophic — you can migrate later — but it costs weeks of unnecessary work and several thousand RMB a month in idle compute.

-This article walks through all three with working Terraform, the cost crossover, and the operational gotchas.
+This article covers all four options with working Terraform, cost crossovers, and operational gotchas I often encounter.

-Three places to run an agent: ECS, ACK, FC
+Three primary places to run an agent: ECS, ACK, FC

 Each has a sweet spot: